DRGN-DRC/Workload-AutoInstaller/ReadMe.md

 ## Optional Features
 :mechanical_arm: If starting the program from command line or another script, you may optionally pass an auto-start timeout argument (an integer count, in seconds).
 If this is given, the program will automatically start the default set of options (typically the 'Balanced' suite, unless you change it), after that many seconds.
 Any user interaction during this time will cancel the auto-start.

+e.g. `"C:\Python310\python.exe" AutoInstaller.py 1800` will automatically start the install after 30 minutes of inactivity.

+When this is used, the time remaining until timeout will be displayed at the bottom of the program.

 :game_die: Having random backgrounds is another optional feature.
 Simply set `useRandomBackgrounds` near the top of the script to True.
 You can change which backgrounds may appear by looking for the line after the one that checks that variable, or by searching for `random.choice`.